AdanRodriguez/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

 a) O(n)
-    there is just one loop
+    Linear,there is just one loop

 b) O(n^2)
-    there is a nested while loop in the for loop
+    Polynomial, there is a nested while loop in the for loop

 c) O(n)
-    no loop
+    Linear, no loop

 ## Exercise II